ExchangeUnion/Lightning-Swap-PoC-v1/LIGHTNING-01-peers.md

 ## Use addresses to fund Exchnage A wallets

-Send some BTC (B0.325 is great) and some LTC (10 is great) to Exchange A addresses via testnet faucets (see [README.bitcoin](README.bitcoin.md/#bitcoin-testnet-faucet) and [README.litecoin](README.litecoin.md/#litecoin-testnet-faucet)).
+Send some BTC (B0.2 or more is great) and some LTC (10 is great) to Exchange A addresses via testnet faucets (see [README.bitcoin](README.bitcoin.md/#bitcoin-testnet-faucet) and [README.litecoin](README.litecoin.md/#litecoin-testnet-faucet)).
 Balances should appear in wallet once BTC/LTC transaction area approved by minders.

 ## balance after funding the wallets